Raya Haffar El Hassan: Minister of Finance

 El Hassan was appointed Minister of Finance on 9 November 2009, replacing Mohamad Chatah in the post.
 Her tenure ended in 2011.
 She was succeeded by Mohammad Safadi.

 Minister of Interior and Municipalities

 El Hassan was appointed Minister of Interior and Municipalities on 31 January 2019, replacing Nohad Machnouk in the post.
 She was succeeded by Mohammed Fahmi in January 2020.

 Additional affiliations and memberships

 El Hassan is a member of the March 14 Alliance and an ally of Saad Hariri.
 In 2016, she served on the advisory board of the Arab Human Development Reports.
 El Hassan was a member of the board of directors at MedInvestment Bank (BankMed), where she also serves on the audit committee.
 On 9 Oct.
-2020, she was appointed as chairperson of the board of directors of BankMed.
+2020, she was appointed chairperson of the board of directors of BankMed.
 She is also the chairman and general manager of the Tripoli Special Economic Zone (TSEZ).